thekhyatigandhi/Advanced-CSS/README.md

 https://coolors.co/ - I used this website to select the color palette for the website.

+https://www.canva.com/ - I used this website to make the header image and the photos in the work section.

 I also got some help from my fellow classmates.

 ## License